hydroserver2/hydroserver/docs/deployment/backend-deployment.md

 you want to send messages to.
 You need to contact Amazon and go through their verification process to be removed from sandbox mode.

-At this point, you should have both the Data Management app and backend HydroServer applications deployed.
+At this point, you should have both the Data Management App and backend HydroServer applications deployed.
 Enter the domain you used to deploy HydroServer into a browser and begin using the site.

 ## OAuth Setup